poul1x/MarkdownAlertAreas/README.md

 ## Brief

 I like writing markdown.
 But many editors lack some features like HackMD alert areas.
-So, I've written a little script which embeds alert areas into markdown files as inline html.
+So, I've written a little script which embeds alert areas into markdown files as html.

 ## How to use script